x

 The Importance of a Child Safety Kit

-The worst-case scenario is taking shape right before you.
-Your child left the house on their bike, and they were supposed to be home in 30 minutes.
-They were just cruising the neighborhood, and it's been over an hour, and no one had seen them.
+Your child left the house on their bike, and they were supposed to be home in thirty minutes.
+However, it's been over an hour, and no one has seen them.

 Now, you are on the phone with the authorities.
 What do you tell them?
 What do you give the police when they show up?

-That is where the Child Safety Kit comes into play.
-A child safety kit can be created by the NCMEC, which is a nonprofit that works with the police.
-The police also have special days to create child safety kits in the neighborhood.
+This is where the Child Safety Kit comes into play.
+For help with this, one can turn to the National Center for Missing and Exploited Children, or NCMEC, which is a nonprofit that works with the police.
+(Download their Child ID Kit here.)
+The local PD also have special days to create child safety kits in the neighborhood.

 Breakdown of Other Threats to Children

-Children are increasingly vulnerable to various modern-day threats, from cyberbullying to drug abuse.
-Parents play a critical role in protecting their children from these threats, but first, they must understand the risks involved.
+From cyberbullying to drug abuse, children are increasingly vulnerable to a wide range of modern day threats.
+As such, the conscientious parent endeavors to play a critical role in protecting their children from these dangersbut first, one must understand the risks involved.

-Cyberbullying is one of the most significant threats facing children in the modern day.
-With the rise of social media platforms and instant messaging, bullies have more avenues to harass and intimidate their victims.
-A survey conducted by the Cyberbullying Research Center found that 34% of students have experienced cyberbullying at some point.
+Let's begin with one of the most significant threats facing children in the modern day: cyberbullying.
+With the advent of social media platforms and instant messaging, bullies have more avenues than ever to harass and intimidate their victims.
+Accordingly, a survey conducted by the Cyberbullying Research Center found that 34% of students have experienced cyberbullying at some point.

-Parents can help their children by monitoring their online activity, setting privacy settings on social media accounts, and encouraging them to speak out if they feel threatened.
-You have to have that open dialogue with your children about their online life, and you gotta pay attention.
+In order to diminish these numbers, parents can take tangible steps towards their children's safety by monitoring their online activity, adjusting privacy settings on social media accounts, and encouraging them to speak out if they feel threatened.
+This means that you have to have an open dialogue with your children about their online life, and, above all, you gotta pay attention.

 Drug Abuse

-Our nation is suffering from an epidemic of drug use in the country.
-It is clear that the War on Drugs did not work out, but neither is the idea that drugs are recreation and nothing to worry about.
-We lost nearly 100,000 Americans to opioid overdose in 2021.
+Our nation is suffering from an epidemic of drug use.
+On one hand, it is clear that the War on Drugs did not work out, but on the other, we ought not dismiss drugs as a form a harmless recreation.

-According to the National Institute on Drug Abuse, 7.2% of 12th graders reported using illicit drugs in the past month.
-Parents can prevent their children from becoming involved with drugs by educating them on the dangers of drug abuse, monitoring their behavior for signs of drug use, and seeking professional help if necessary.
+Teens are vulnerable, too, with 7.2% of twelfth graders reportedly using illicit drugs in the past year in 2021, according to the National Institute on Drug Abuse.
+Parents can prevent their children from becoming a part of this statistic by educating them on the dangers of drug abuse, monitoring their behavior for signs of drug use and addiction, and seeking professional help if necessary.

 Online Threats

 Online predators are also a significant concern for children.
-These individuals use social media and other online platforms to gain the trust of children and then exploit them.
-This is a much more serious threat than cyberbullying.
-You have to know what your kids are up to.
+A far more serious threat than cyberbullies, these individuals use social media and other online platforms to gain the trust of children and then exploit them.

-We also have to consider the risks associated with exposure to inappropriate content online.
-Children may come across explicit material while browsing the internet or watching videos on YouTube.
-As a parent, you can help your child by setting parental controls on their devices and talking about why, monitoring their online activity, and discussing appropriate online behavior.
+Alongside this, children are all too often exposed to inappropriate content online, which they might find whilst browsing the internet or watching videos on YouTube and TikTok.
+As a parent, you can help your child by setting parental controls on their devices, monitoring their online activity, and discussing appropriate online behavior.

 Chemical Contamination